-Integrated Marketing Communications (IMC) is a strategic, collaborative, and promotional marketing function through which a targeted audience receives consistent, persuasive, and reinforcing brand messaging in an integrated and comprehensive way to move buyer's through the decision making process.
-To help you develop your integrated marketing communications strategy, consider using these four steps to develop and implement a cohesive and integrated marketing strategy and jumpstart your success.
+Integrated Marketing Communications (IMC) is a strategic, collaborative, and promotional marketing function where a targeted audience receives consistent and persuasive brand messaging through various marketing channels in an integrated way to move buyers through the decision-making process.
+At the most basic level, integrated marketing communications helps to ensure that marketers are using all of the available channels to amplify a marketing campaign and brand messaging to reach their target audience or buyer persona.
+To help you develop your integrated marketing communications strategy, consider using these four steps to create and implement a cohesive and integrated marketing strategy and jumpstart your success.

 1. Identify Different Marketing Communication Methods

-As part of your integrated marketing communications strategy, it's imperative to determine the various marketing communication methods you want to leverage as part of your plan.
-Consider your target audience and how they like to receive information, and what channels are the most popular for them.
+As part of your integrated marketing strategy, it's imperative to determine the various marketing communication methods you want to leverage as part of your plan.
+Consider your target audience and how they like to receive information, gather facts, and perform research on the problem they are trying to solve.
 From there, determine what channels are most relevant for your specific campaign.
 Some examples include:

-Content Marketing: Make your content available online through blog content, premium content, marketing automation, and dynamic website content to help your potential buyers connect and learn more about you even before they start the decision-making process
+Content Marketing: Make your content available online through blog content, video marketing, premium content (behind a landing page to capture information), pop-ups, and dynamic website content to help your potential buyers connect and learn more about you even before they start the decision-making process.

 Email Marketing: Use email to re-engage your existing audience through unique and helpful content.
 Always consider your existing contacts and how you can re-engage them through content.
-It's not always about generating new leads, but oftentimes your most impactful marketing efforts come from delivering the right content at the right time to your existing subscribers.
+It's not always about generating new leads, but your most impactful marketing efforts often come from delivering the right content at the right time to your existing subscribers.
+Here is a helpful case study about how you can drive growth and see tremendous impact through email marketing.

 Social Media Marketing: Social media opens the door to building relationships, developing brand awareness, and generating website traffic.
-When combined with email marketing and content marketing, online marketing campaigns utilizing social media can truly bring exceptional results by connecting with your target audience on a platform they are already spending time on regularly.
+When combined with email marketing and content marketing, digital marketing campaigns utilizing social media can bring exceptional results by connecting with your target audience on a platform they are already spending time on regularly.
+Here is another case study about driving lead generation and content results through social media.

 2. Develop a Marketing Communication Plan

-Once you have determined the marketing methods that are going to resonate with your audience, it's time to develop a comprehensive plan to execute on your marketing initiatives.
+Once you have determined the marketing channels that will resonate with your audience, it's time to develop a comprehensive plan to execute your marketing initiatives.
 To do this, you need to focus on three primary items:

-Cadence: It's important to understand how often people like to receive information.
+Cadence: It's essential to understand how often people like to receive information.
 You can get this data from a variety of marketing automation platforms.
-For example, in HubSpot we can see how often people read emails, engage on the website, and even on social media.
-We can use that information to ensure we are sending content frequently enough, but not too frequently that it becomes overwhelming for the prospect.
-Use the data available to you to make the best decision based on your audience.
+For example, in HubSpot, we can see how often people read emails, engage on the website, and even social media.
+We can use that information to ensure we are sending content frequently enough, but not too often that it becomes overwhelming for the prospect.
+If you see that for a specific product or service you offer, the general sales cycle is around 90 days, you want your email cadence to align with that timeframe.
+Use the data available to you to make the best decision based on your audience and how often they engage with your brand.

 3. Understand the Customer Decision-Making Process

-Understand what makes customers decide to buy a product or service, and then discover why they would decide to buy from you.
-Some customers use an extended decision-making process, but others use low levels of involvement to make limited, nominal, or spontaneous decisions.
-Most customer decisions follow a basic pattern while involved in a particular situation that could result in a sale.
-This is called the Decision-Making Process, and the following is an example from HubSpot that outlines this as well.
+Understand what makes customers decide to buy a product or service, and then discover why they would choose to buy from you.
+The important thing here is understanding the problem you are solving for them and how to help them in that decision journey.
+You will notice that some customers use an extended decision-making process, but others use low levels of involvement to make limited, nominal, or spontaneous decisions.
+It all depends on your business and what you sell.
+If it's a consumer item that is a low price point, your timeframe will be shorter.
+If you are selling B2B software, it's likely longer due to the number of people involved.
+Most customer decisions follow a basic pattern while engaged in a particular situation resulting in a sale called the Decision-Making Process.
+The following is an example that outlines the process.

 - They recognize a problem.